noamross/jekyll-site/bvpex-out.md

-Write a function that defines your differential equations and set some parameters
+Write a function that defines your differential equations and set some parameters:

 ```r